rktjmp/hotpot.nvim/README.md

 - **Removed `:Fnldo` commands**
   - This seem to have little value personally, if you really do have a use for it please open an issue.

+# Disable or Uninstall

+To disable Hotpot's compile-on-save behaviour, see [`:Hotpot watch`](#hotpot-watch).

+To disable Hotpot temporarily, remove the `require('hotpot')` call from your `init.lua|fnl` file.

+To uninstall Hotpot and remove any files, first run `:checkhealth hotpot` and note `destination` directory associated with the Neovim configuration context.
+This will contain any compiled lua files.
+You can delete this directory and then remove Hotpot via your plugin manager.

 # Licenses